Collation support

 The following sections provide more detail about support for collation:

 In some languages, two lowercase characters have the same corresponding uppercase character.
-For example, some languages support both dotted and undotted forms of lowercase I (i vs. ı).
+For example, some languages support both dotted and undotted forms of lowercase I (for example, i and ı).
 Forcing the strings to uppercase affects comparisons.

 Create the table: